 The fighting was vicious and at close quarters, and the weary and outnumbered Romans were overpowered.
 Romanus was captured, trapped beneath his fallen horse.
 He was taken before the Sultan, who treated him as a guest; not a prisoner.

 The immediate result of that “Terrible Day” at Manzikert was the loss of Anatolia, the Asiatic heartland of the Roman Empire.
 As the Romans fought each other over the next decade, clans of Turkomens migrated and settled all throughout the Anatolian plateau; encouraged by the Sultan to take the land and make war on the Christians.
-By the time Alexios Komnenos had consolidated power and established a new dynasty, the damage was irreparable; and the Turks would never be driven from these lands again.
+By the time Alexios Komnenos had consolidated power and established a new dynasty in 1081, the damage was irreparable; and the Turks would never be driven from these lands again.

 The Byzantine/Roman army had for centuries shielded the West from the forces of militant Islam.
 Without this bastion, the West would have to rise up and provide its own military response to the march of Islam: the Crusades.
 To this day we still feel the echo of those distant centuries of conflict.
 The hatreds and paranoia engendered by those wars between Christian Europeans and Muslims still affect relations between the Islamic World and the West today.